 An ETF is a type of investment security that passively tracks an underlying benchmark index, such as the S&P 500.
 ETFs are baskets of securities that have multiple stocks, bonds, and other assets, or sometimes even just one asset like gold .
 This quality makes ETFs similar to mutual funds, especially index funds.
 However, unlike mutual funds, ETFs trade like stocks, meaning that investors can buy and sell shares on an exchange.

 The versatility of ETFs makes them good tools for investing either in broad market indices like the S&P 500 or in sectors, such as technology or health, and in sub-sectors, such as social media.
 Other ETFs have taken advantage of investment trends, such as cannabis stocks and robotics.

 A few ETFs include the Vanguard Total Stock Market ETF (VTI), Schwab U.S. Large-Cap ETF (SCHX), Global X Robotics & Artificial Intelligence ETF (BOTZ), and iShares Global Clean Energy ETF (ICLN).

 How to Buy and Sell ETFs

 Buying and selling ETFs can be easy.
-You can buy and sell ETFs at just about any full-service or online brokerage, such as TD Ameritrade or Robinhood, or at one of the companies that offers ETFs, such as Vanguard.
+You can buy and sell ETFs at just about any full-service or online brokerages, such as TD Ameritrade or Robinhood, or at one of the companies that offer ETFs, such as Vanguard.
 You can also buy and sell at any time during normal trading hours, just like with stocks.